 Harry’s story.

-There’s an alley by Whitechapel Station, Jack the Ripper did one of his murders there.
-My sister, who’s three years older, said not to go down it, so I went down there, I smell the piss, see the needles, the old building where tramps drank.
+There’s an alley by Whitechapel Station, where Jack the Ripper did one of his murders.
+My sister, who’s three years older, said not to go down it, so I went down there.
+I smelled the piss, saw the needles, and the old building where tramps drank.
 I looked through the corrugated iron and was instantly attracted to their way of life.
-I followed Danny the tramp, who never used to speak, he wore a huge coat, he turned to me and said: “WHAT DO YOU WANT?”
-I said “Drink,” he said “No”, so I carried on following him.
-He’d say it again and I’d say drink, he ended up giving me a drop.
-Danny lived in a shack in the middle of Aldgate East one-way system.
+I followed Danny the tramp, who never used to speak.
+He wore a huge coat.
+He turned to me and said: “WHAT DO YOU WANT?”
+I said, “Drink,” he said, “No, ” so I carried on following him.
+He’d say it again, and I’d say drink; he ended up giving me a drop.
+Danny lived in a shack in the middle of the Aldgate East one-way system.

-I had a car after a while and gave Jessie lifts home, she always invited me in, I’d say “I gotta go” that was my favourite saying, I had nowhere to go.
-She made me come in and eat, when I got up to leave, she pushed me down…she was 53 years old, I was 24, she said: “I know you’re lonely son” she was right, you could hit me with bats and all that but Jessie got into me…that started my journey in AA.
+I had a car after a while and gave Jessie lifts home, she always invited me in, I’d say “I gotta go,” that was my favourite saying, I had nowhere to go.
+She made me come in and eat.
+When I got up to leave, she pushed me down…she was 53 years old, I was 24, she said: “I know you’re lonely son” she was right, you could hit me with bats and all that, but Jessie got into me…that started my journey in AA.

 I’ve been doing the countdown at the Cockney convention for about 28 years now.
 Mike K started it 36 or 37 years ago at East Ham Town Hall.
 I’ve been going to Dumfries for over 30 years.
-It’s like a pilgrimage, seeing the old members turn up for the early birds, they travel the length of the country for this.
-13 years ago, I was asked to be on the committee which is a privilege.
+It’s like a pilgrimage, seeing the old members turn up for the early birds; they travel the length of the country for this.
+13 years ago, I was asked to be on the committee, which is a privilege.

 Below is the Share Magazine article from December 1985 by Terry.